tg12/Unintended-garbage-collection/README.md

 # Unintended-garbage-collection

 Humans are notorious litter bugs.
-I am a fascinated by the amount of stuff that is just left lying around servers scattered all across the internet and the world.
+There is a collossal amount of "interesting stuff" that is just left lying around servers scattered all across the internet and the world.

 >  - Are your SSH keys sat on some server somewhere in the Ukraine